wswv/BluezWeb-docker/readme.md

 Raspberry Pi with a Bluetooth adapter (e.g., Raspberry Pi 4).
 Docker and Docker Compose installed on the Raspberry Pi.
-Access to the internet for building the Docker image and pulling dependencies.
+Access to the internet for pulling the pre-built Docker image.

 Installation
 1. Install Docker and Docker Compose